 GSG version 2019 - LL32/16 was enacted in March 2016, with an implementation date of July 1, 2017, updating the requirements of LL86/05.
 LL 32/16 now requires equivalence with the most current update to the LEED rating system, LEED version 4 (2015).
 At the same time, LL31/16 was enacted with requirements for all city-owned buildings to be low energy use.
 GSG 2019 was created on July 11th, 2018 (draft) to align with LEED v4 and incorporate the latest sustainability local laws and mandates.
-In 2019, USGBC allowed projects following LEED v4 to implement credits from LEED v4.1 that are beneficial to the project.
-In 2021, the Green Schools Guide has adopted v4.1 criteria for some credits to facilitate GSG compliance.
 Updates are issued periodically to meet the most current sustainability requirements for NYC public schools.